Roger Hodgson: 1984–present: solo career

-Hodgson played King Arthur in the rock opera Excalibur: La Legende Des Celtes, and appeared on the album for two songs: "The Elements", and "The Will of God".
+Hodgson played King Arthur in the rock opera Excalibur: La Legende Des Celtes and appeared on the album for two songs: "The Elements" and "The Will of God".
 The project was headed by Alan Simon and released in 1999.
-In 2000, Hodgson contributed vocals on a track titled "The Moon Says Hello" by Carlos Núñez, on the CD Mayo Longo.
+In 2000, Hodgson contributed vocals on the track "The Moon Says Hello" by Carlos Núñez, on the CD Mayo Longo.

 Hodgson's fourth solo effort, Open the Door, was released in 2000 and continued in the vein of his previous work.
 He collaborated again with Alan Simon on the album.
-AllMusic stated of the album: "Fans will be delighted to hear Hodgson returning to the craft of writing high-quality songs" ...
+AllMusic said of the album, "Fans will be delighted to hear Hodgson returning to the craft of writing high-quality songs" ...
 "Open the Door is the closest thing to Supertramp since ...Famous Last Words... ."
 In August 2000, Hodgson guested with Fairport Convention at that year's Cropredy Festival.
 He performed "Breakfast in America", "The Logical Song", "Open the Door" and "Give A Little Bit".

 In 2001, Hodgson toured as a member of Ringo Starr & His All-Starr Band playing guitar and singing, and has since collaborated with Trevor Rabin (who appears on the track "The More I Look" on Open the Door).

 Hodgson continued touring, often playing alone, and frequently joined by his band or a full orchestra.
 He took part in the Night of the Proms concert series in Belgium and Germany in late 2004, as well as the rock festival Bospop in 2005 with return performances in 2011, 2013 and 2017.
-On 30 November 2005, he held his first concert in England for over twenty years, at Shepherd's Bush, London.
+On 30 November 2005, he held his first concert in England in over 20 years at Shepherd's Bush, London.
 While the performance was filmed and scheduled for a DVD release, the plan was scrapped.
 Instead, the concert recorded at the Place Des Arts in Montreal, Canada on 6 June 2006 was his first DVD, released on 22 August 2006, entitled Take the Long Way Home—Live in Montreal.
-In October 2006, the DVD was certified multi-platinum by the CRIA (Canadian Recording Industry Association).
+In October 2006, the DVD was certified multi-platinum by the Canadian Recording Industry Association.

-In May 2006, Hodgson was honoured by ASCAP in recognition of his song "Give A Little Bit" being one of the most played songs in the ASCAP repertoire in 2005.
-He received another ASCAP award on 9 April 2008 for the Gym Class Heroes' song "Cupid's Chokehold", a remake of Hodgson's "Breakfast in America", recognised as one of the most played songs in ASCAP's repertoire in 2007.
+In May 2006, Hodgson was honored by ASCAP in recognition of his song "Give A Little Bit" being one of the most played songs in the ASCAP repertoire in 2005.
+He received another ASCAP award on 9 April 2008 for the Gym Class Heroes' song "Cupid's Chokehold", a remake of Hodgson's "Breakfast in America", recognized as one of the most played songs in ASCAP's repertoire in 2007.